airalab/robonomics-wiki/docs/en/raspberry-setup.md

 <robo-wiki-note type="warning">Make sure that you input your actual Wi-Fi name and your Wi-Fi password.</robo-wiki-note>

 Then you need to save the file, and insert the SD card to the Raspberry Pi and turn it on.
-It must connect to your wi-fi network.
+It should connect to your wi-fi network.

 Now you need to find its address.
 To find address you can use [Fing app](https://www.fing.com/products).
 You can also find an RPi address with a `nmap` tool.
 Install it with: